Chicken or Turkey Broth

-- 1 chicken carcass or 1 whole chicken or 2-3 pounds of bone-in chicken parts
+- 1 chicken or turkey carcass or 1 whole chicken or 2-3 pounds of bone-in chicken parts

 - water to cover